 Center for the Evaluation of Risks to Human Reproduction, National Toxicology Program, Chair of Expert Panel on Styrene, Jan-Jun 05.

 California Environmental Contaminant Biomonitoring Program Scientific Guidance Panel.
 Member, Aug 2007-present.
-Chair May 2010-present
+Chair May 2010-2015

 California Developmental and Reproductive Toxicant Identification Committee, 2012-present

 CURRENT RESEARCH INTERESTS